Things To Do

 Additionally, the stained-glass windows above the gallery depict the seven provinces within the Confederation of Canada that existed in 1902.
 Adjacent to the prisoner’s box is a staircase that leads to the cellblock in the basement of the building.
 The basement has one original cell.
 Two metal cage cells were inserted after detained miners acquainted with hard-rock mining techniques escaped by breaking through the granite masonry foundation wall.

-Fort Greenwood RV Park – The old west’s finest gated community
+Fort Greenwood Private RV Park – The Old West’s finest gated community

 Travel on Hwy #3 East turn north onto Boundary Creek Road for 2 kms.
 At the Y, take the left road.